 Admission requires evidence of quantitative abilities and a commitment to public health through previous course work, independent study, and/or professional experience.
-Applications may be completed online through the Hofstra University website at hofstra.edu/gradapply.
+Applications may be completed online through the SOPHAS (centralized application service for public health) available at hofstra.edu/gradapply or SOPHAS.org.

 Admission to the program is based on a comprehensive review of multiple criteria, including the following:

-- Graduate Record Examination (GRE) scores.
+Graduate Record Examination (GRE) scores.
 (Other standardized test scores – e.g., MCAT, GMAT, LSAT— may be substituted.
 Medical school graduates are waived from this requirement; graduates with other terminal degrees may also be waived from this requirement.)
 Contact Graduate Admission for more information.
+The Hofstra SOPHAS GRE code is 1238.